 Sharks are a vital part of ocean ecosystems all over the world.
 Scientists consider them to be a keystone species because they generally reside at the top of the food chain having a strong impact on other species either directly or indirectly.
 Removing or reducing shark populations in an area can cause an imbalance in the food chain and produce far reaching negative impacts.
 Because of this, the health of shark populations in an ecosystem is often an accurate indicator of the overall health of the system.

 Commercial shark fishing effort is generally concentrated in the Southeastern U.S. and Gulf of Mexico.
 Commercial fishermen catch sharks using bottom longlines and gillnets.
 The Atlantic fishery targets both large coastal shark (LCS) and small coastal shark (SCS) species.
 Bottom longline is the primary commercial gear employed in the LCS and SCS fisheries in all regions.
 Gear characteristics vary by region, but in general an approximately ten-mile long bottom longline, containing about 600 hooks, is fished overnight.
 Skates, other sharks, or various finfish are used as bait.
+Commercial landings of Atlantic LCS species in 2012 were approximately 441,000 pounds (dressed weight), a slight decrease from 2011.
+Commercial landings of small coastal shark species in 2012 were approximately 419,990 pounds (dressed weight), a decrease of approximately 164,000 pounds from 2011.
+Total U.S. landings of Atlantic pelagic species of sharks were 314,000 pounds (dressed weight) in 2012.

 Recreational fishing for Atlantic sharks occurs in federal and state waters from New England to the Gulf of Mexico and Caribbean Sea.
 In the past, sharks were often called "the poor man's marlin."
 Recreational shark fishing with rod and reel is now a popular sport at all social and economic levels, largely because of accessibility to the resource.
 Sharks can be caught virtually anywhere in salt water, with even large specimens available in the nearshore area to surf angler or small boaters.
 Most recreational shark fishing takes place from small to medium-size vessels.
 Makos, white sharks, and large pelagic sharks are generally accessible only to those aboard ocean-going vessels.
 Recreational shark fisheries are exploited primarily by private vessels and charter/headboats although there are some shore-based fishermen active in the Florida Keys.
+Recreational landings of shark species in 2012 were similar to other years.
+Approximately 44,000 fish were harvested during the 2012 fishing season, compared to 182,900 fish in the 2011 season, and 178,200 fish in the 2010 fishing season.
+The small coastal shark group had the most landings, comprising approximately 75% of the harvest in 2012.
+LCS complex came next with approximately 23% of the harvest, and pelagic species comprised 2% of the total harvest.

 Stock status is assessed by species complex for most coastal shark species and by species group for species with enough data for an individual assessment.
 A 2011 benchmark assessment of dusky (Carcharhinus obscures), sandbar (Carcharhinus plumbeus), and blacknose (Carcharhinus acrontus) sharks indicates that both sandbar and dusky sharks continue to be overfished with overfishing occurring for dusky sharks.
 Blacknose sharks, part of the SCS complex, are overfished with overfishing occurring.
 The Board approved the assessment for management use in February 2012, and NOAA Fisheries' Highly Migratory Species Division (HMS) is incorporating the results of the assessment as part of Amendment 5 to its FMP.